-Post concussion syndrome is a complication of concussion which is a group of symptoms that occurs after the main symptoms of concussion have cleared.
+Post-concussion syndrome is a complication of concussion which is a group of symptoms that occur after the main symptoms of the initial head injury has cleared.

 Not everyone will have all of these symptoms, although many Doctors will only diagnose the condition if there are cognitive symptoms, as well as 2-3 physical or psychological symptoms.
 In most cases, symptoms will last for up to a few weeks, although in some cases, symptoms have persisted for much longer.

 If you think you may have Post Concussion Syndrome then you should visit your Doctor as soon as possible.
 Diagnosis is often made simply by listening to your symptoms.
 They may also perform tests to check the functioning of your nervous system, which might involve testing your muscle strength, reflexes, and coordination.
 Cognitive assessments such as memory tests may also be conducted.